 The opportunity arose when a contact at the colocation provider learned about the acquisition.
 Appreciating the convenience of dealing with a single supplier, the customer chose Munters.
 "They asked if they could issue just one purchase order and of course we said yes," says Keith Dunnavant, Vice President Offer Strategy and Portfolio Management at Data Center Technologies at Munters.
-The order marks the first time Munters has offered an end-to-end demand for the company's innovative and energy-efficient cooling solutions has made expanding production capabilities a natural next step to better serve the EMEA market.
+The order marks the first time Munters has offered an end-to-end air-cooling solution.
+"We now have a complete portfolio of both air and liquid cooling solutions, making us an ideal partner for any current or future data center," Keith says.